Sam Henderson: Biography

 Henderson was born in Woodstock, New York.
 He attended Boiceville, New York's Onteora High School, graduating in 1987, and the School of Visual Arts in New York City, where he graduated in 1991.

 Henderson has been self-publishing xeroxed minicomics since 1980.
 In the mid-to-late 1980s he drew and published a comic called Captain Spaz with his friend Bobby Weiss.
 The series ended in 1988 as he was busy in college.
 In college, he drew a series of minicomics featuring a character known as Monroe Simmons.
 In 1993 he began self-publishing his best-known title, The Magic Whistle, now published by Alternative Comics.
 Also in 1993 he began the wordless comic strip Scene but Not Heard, starring a pink man and a red bear, in Nickelodeon Magazine.
 It was the magazine's longest-running comic strip.
 A collection was released in 2013.

 In its review of Magic Whistle: Bigger, Larger and Bigger! the San Antonio Express-News wrote that Henderson's "crude, blobby little scratchings are some of the funniest junk being turned out."
 Henderson was nominated for the Harvey Award's Special Award for Humor every year from 1999 to 2004.
 Henderson also served on the Ignatz Award jury in 2001.

 Henderson also worked on the third season of SpongeBob SquarePants as a writer and storyboard director.
 He teamed up with Jay Lender on all episodes except "The Camping Episode," on which Lender and Dan Povenmire served as storyboard directors.
 In 2003, Henderson's writing and storyboard directing work on SpongeBob SquarePants earned him a nomination for Best Animated Program (for programming less than one hour) in the 55th Emmy Awards.
-Henderson compiled Behind Closed Doors.
+Henderson also compiled Behind Closed Doors.

 In 2005, Henderson worked as writer and storyboard director of "Parents Day," a season-two episode of Camp Lazlo.

 Henderson currently lives in his hometown of Woodstock, New York.